ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

     },
 }
 ```
+Note that we set the `batch_size` to `1` here as we want to infer on individual samples not batches.
+As for the
+validation data, we do not require our samples to be shuffled.

-The directory where to save the inference results is specified in the field `infer`.
+We specify the directory for saving the inference results in the field `infer`.
 ```commandline
 {
     "infer": {